grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios/04 Arrival Rate.md

 This is not ideal when the goal is to simulate a certain arrival rate of new VUs, or more generally throughput (eg. requests per second).

+## Open model

 To fix this problem we use an open model, decoupling the start of new VU iterations from the iteration duration and the influence of the target system's response time.

 ![Arrival rate closed/open models](images/Scenarios/arrival-rate-open-closed-model.png)

 In k6 we've implemented this open model with our "arrival rate" executors.
+There are
-There are two arrival rate executors to chose from for your scenario(s), [constant-arrival-rate](#constant-arrival-rate) and [ramping-arrival-rate](#ramping-arrival-rate):
+two arrival rate executors to chose from for your scenario(s), [constant-arrival-rate](#constant-arrival-rate) and [ramping-arrival-rate](#ramping-arrival-rate):